STRHercules/BonghitsStardewMods/Mod Plans.md

 # Artisanal Honey Mead
 ### General
-* Potentially remove ability to flavor mead until final stage of process.
+* ~~Potentially remove ability to flavor mead until final stage of process.
 Stage 3 currently undeveloped.
-This stage could potentially take aged mead and sparkling mead - combine them with fruit into a mead spritzer? [*Strawberry, Grape and Melon Mead Spritzer]*
+This stage could potentially take aged mead and sparkling mead - combine them with fruit into a mead spritzer? [*Strawberry, Grape and Melon Mead Spritzer]*~~

-* For stage three, simply ignore flavor definition and create *[Fruity Mead Spritzer]*?
-This option is kinda lame considering previous stages.
+* ~~For stage three, simply ignore flavor definition and create *[Fruity Mead Spritzer]*?
+This option is kinda lame considering previous stages.~~

 * Translation support

 ### Carbonation
-* Use Particle Framework to add bubbles to carbonator machine?
+* ~~Carbonator requires Bubbles to craft.
+Currently sold from Natalie, make bubbles a byproduct of brewing mead.~~

-* Potentially use carbonation machine to make other beverages such as cider from apples
+* ~~Potentially use carbonation machine to make other beverages such as cider from apples~~

-* Carbonation machine - create sparkling mead.
+* ~~Carbonation machine - create sparkling mead.
 Additional second step in the mead refining process.
-Does not replace aging, works in tandem.
+Does not replace aging, works in tandem.~~

-* Currently using placeholder art for sparkling mead object
+* ~~Currently using placeholder art for sparkling mead object~~

 * Refine differneces between aged and sparkling mead.
 Craft time, pricing, etc

-* Expand Carbonation to other vanilla/modded items.
-Convert vanilla wine into champagne?
+* E~~xpand Carbonation to other vanilla/modded items.
+Convert vanilla wine into champagne?~~

 * Create meads only craftable at certain points.
 [Seasons, Time, Etc](I think this is possible)

-### Barrel Aging [Smoking]
+~~### Barrel Aging [Smoking]~~
-* Create Barrel Sprite
+* ~~Create Barrel Sprite~~

-* Potential Stage Three - Take your stage 2 Flavored Mead (Aged/Sparkling) and further age it in a smoked oaken barrel - this will add the 'smoked' effect to the sprite similar to smoked fish.
-Attempt the copy the cask operation? if not possible, use keg/jar operation and just make it take a long ass time
+* ~~Potential Stage Three - Take your stage 2 Flavored Mead (Aged/Sparkling) and further age it in a smoked oaken barrel - this will add the 'smoked' effect to the sprite similar to smoked fish.
+Attempt the copy the cask operation? if not possible, use keg/jar operation and just make it take a long ass time~~

 ### Filtering
 * Add new machine, filter/strainer that will filter particulates left behind from fruit.